TULiberalArts/Geographic-Information-Systems/pages/ppv-psm-gds-li.md

 ### Professional Science Master’s in Geospatial Data Science
 One of the first U.S. programs of its kind, Temple’s Professional Science Master’s Degree in Geospatial Data Science is a 30-credit program in a growing field rooted in computer science, mathematics and statistics.
 The data science fundamentals and emerging trends you’ll study will empower you to work across myriad disciplines and industries like:

-+ climate adaptation
++ climate adaptation,

-+ urban and environmental planning
++ urban and environmental planning,

 + retail and business location planning,